Hider in the House (film): Release

 The film was scheduled to be released in 1,200 theaters in the United States.
 Vestron was in financial trouble at the time and the movie was shelved, never receiving a theatrical release in the United States, and was screened only at film festivals.
 The film had a previous distribution agreement and was released theatrically in Europe, but only played for a week in a theater before it was pulled.
 However, it was given a U.K. cinema release on October 18, 1989 and an 18 rating.

 The film received excellent reviews and notices wherever it opened.
 The movie won a Saturn Award for best home video release, which director Matthew Patrick only discovered many years later, after he was on the Director's Guild.

 Hider in the Houses earnings have never been confirmed.

 Home media

-On August 22 1991, the film was released on videocassette (VHS) and laserdisc in the United States by Vestron Video.
+On August 22, 1991, the film was released on videocassette (VHS) and laserdisc in the United States by Vestron Video.

 The film was then released in 2001 on DVD in the United Kingdom by Columbia Tri-Star Home Video.
 Lions Gate Home Entertainment never announced any plans for a Region 1 DVD release.
-In September 2025, it was announced the film would be released on blu-ray as part of the Vestron Video Collector's Series in October 2025.
+On October 14, 2025, it was released on Blu-ray as part of the Vestron Video Collector's Series.